 Open access publication discounts are available through the university for some publishers - please include the discounted amount if applicable in your application.

-To request funds, click the hyperlinked button below and fill out the form.
+To request funds, click the "Apply for Funds" button below and fill out the form.
 Please review all information in the Eligibility, Amounts & Criteria section before completing your application to ensure your publication meets the criteria.

 The Library will review your application and provide you with a funding decision as quickly as possible.
-After completing the application, a copy will be emailed to you with email contacts at the Library in case you have any questions about your application.
+A copy of your application with be sent to your email address..

 We ask that funding recipients include the following statement in their acknowledgements if possible: